-Epcot International Food & Wine Festival: 2018 dates have not yet been released, but last year’s festival ran from August 31-November 13.
+Epcot International Food & Wine Festival: August 30-November 12, 2018.
 The OG Epcot festival, this fan-favorite includes the most (and in my opinion the best) food and beverage options, informative cooking and beverage seminars, a concert series, and opportunities to experience aspects of the festival at the resort.

 Where to stay

 For a trip that will primarily focus on attending one of Epcot’s festivals, we recommend staying at the Walt Disney World Swan and Dolphin Resort.
 This resort is within walking distance to Epcot’s World Showcase, making getting to and from the majority of the festival happenings a breeze.
 The resort also features Disney’s complimentary boat and bus transportation to the park, but the quickest way to get right to the middle of the festival will be to walk and enter the park through the International Gateway entrance between the U.K. and France pavilions.

 The Walt Disney World Swan and Dolphin is the most budget-friendly option in the Epcot resort area, though rest assured that this resort does not have any kind of “budget” feel to it whatsoever.
 The room rates here typically run just slightly above those found at Disney’s moderate resorts, but the experience is much more comparable to a Disney deluxe resort.
 And since the other resorts that would allow you to walk to Epcot are all Disney deluxe resorts, the Walt Disney World Swan and Dolphin can be a steal when it comes to comfort and convenience during Epcot’s festivals.